The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: The cellular Picard group of Hermitian -theory

 \subsection{Picard groups and Picard spectra}

-We first recall the notation of the Picard spectrum from \cite{mathew_stojanoska}, referring the reader to either \emph{loc.~cit.~}~or \cite{gepner_lawson} for more information.
+We first recall the notation of the Picard spectrum from the work of Mathew and Stojanoska \cite{mathew_stojanoska}, referring the reader to either their paper, or to work of Gepner and Lawson \cite{gepner_lawson} for more information.
 Let $\cC$ be a symmetric monoidal presentable $\infty$-category with monoidal unit $\mathbf{1}$, and let $\pic(\cC)$ denote the group of isomorphism classes of invertible objects in $\Ho(\cC)$ (since $\cC$ is assumed to be presentable, the Picard group does indeed form a set, see \cite[Rem.~2.1.4]{mathew_stojanoska}).
 It turns out to be more useful to remember more information than just isomorphism classes of invertible objects; rather we should remember all higher equivalences between objects as well.
 Thus, we let $\Pic(\cC)$ denote the $\infty$-groupoid of invertible objects in $\cC$ and equivalences between them.
 This is a grouplike $\mathbb{E}_\infty$-space, and hence there exists a connective spectrum $\pics(\cC)$ with $\Omega^{\infty}\pics(\cC) \simeq \Pic(\cC)$.
 We have the following description of the homotopy groups of $\pics(\cC)$:

 \begin{defn} For a commutative motivic ring spectrum $\A$ we let $\pics(\A)$ denote $\pics(\Mod(\A))$.
 For the symmetric monoidal $\infty$-category $\Mod(\A)_{\B-\mathrm{cmpl}}$, we let $\pics(\A)_{\B-\mathrm{cmpl}}$ denote $\pics(\Mod(\A)_{\B-\mathrm{cmpl}})$.
 We similarly define the Picard spaces $\Pic(\A)$ and $\Pic(\A)_{\B-\mathrm{cmpl}}$ as the Picard spaces of the respective monoidal categories. \end{defn}